 the Carbon Dioxide Information and Analysis Centre and Murry Salby recently asserted that CO2 only contributes ~2% in total too the overall Greenhouse effect.

-“The vast majority of that [greenhouse] warming is contributed by water vapor.
+“The vast majority of that [greenhouse] warming is contributed by water vapour.
 Together with cloud, it accounts for 98% of the greenhouse effect.”

 What all these different analyses show is the amount of future warming that might be attributed to additional atmospheric CO2 in excess of the current level of ~400 ppmv is going to be between marginal and non-existent.